 - Visit the Holocaust Museum – The Holocaust Museum is informative and heart-wrenching.
 Its permanent exhibit takes up three entire levels and tells the story of the Holocaust through films, photos, artifacts, and first-person stories.
 Admission is free.

 - Tour the Smithsonian – The Smithsonian Institution is a group of world-class museums and research centers.
-All of them free to enter.
+All of them are free to enter.
 Some of the best museums are: the Air and Space Museum, the African American Museum, the Smithsonian Castle, and the American Art Museum.

-- See the Lincoln Memorial – This iconic 19-foot statue is located in the National Mall and pays tribute to America’s 16th president.
+- See the Lincoln Memorial – This iconic 19-foot statue is located on the National Mall and pays tribute to America’s 16th president.
 Built in 1914, it’s surrounded by 36 columns, each of which represents a state in the union at the time of his death in 1865.

 For tons more ideas on what to see, here’s my free detailed guide to DC!

 This massive national park spans 200,000 acres.
 Encompassing the Blue Ridge Mountains (as well as 100+ miles of the Appalachian Trail), the park was established in 1935 and is located just one hour west of DC.
 Shenandoah sees over 1.6 million visitors each year and has a plethora of hiking, biking, and camping options.
 There are 516 miles trails to choose from so, regardless of your skill level, there’s plenty to explore!

 Asheville is known for craft beer, delicious food, and hipster cafés.
 Located in the Blue Ridge Mountains less than five hours from Washington, Asheville also has a lot of green space and nearby hiking trails.
 It’s also near the beautiful Great Smoky Mountains (though, with all the trails there, it’s better to do that as an overnight rather than a day trip).
 While in Ashville, don’t miss these attractions: